juanpinzon/CS61C-Proj1-MapReduce/README.md

 We estimate that each run with the 9 workers on the 2006 dataset should take around 10 minutes.
 Do not leave EC2 machines running when you are not using them.
 The virtual machines cost the same amount of money when they are active as when they are sitting idle.

-### Hadoop Commands Review
-The EC2 usage instructions are almost the same as those in lab 3.
-If you have not started any EC2 clusters before, please finish lab 3 before you continue.
-Note: If you are having issues with EC2, please check the EC2 Misc Info page or Piazza.
-The issue you have has probably already been answered.

-To start a cluster with N workers, say:

-* hadoop-ec2 launch-cluster --auto-shutdown=170 large <N> *
-* hadoop-ec2 proxy large *

-To redisplay the web interface URLs use:

-* hadoop-ec2 list large *

-You can then start the job on this cluster via:

-* hc large jar proj1.jar Proj1 -conf conf.xml -Dcombiner=<true/false> -DrunJob2=<true/false> s3n://cs61cUsenet/<dataset> hdfs:///<intermediateDir> hdfs:///<outDir> *

-After the job is complete you should view your results with the command:

-* hc large dfs -cat hdfs:///<OUTPUT_DIR>/part-r-00000 | less *

-and copy the top 20 results (co-occurrence and word) into a file in your local directory.
-When you're done with a cluster (after you have retrieved the output files, and copied the logs), be sure to shut down your cluster via:

-* hadoop-ec2 terminate-cluster large *

-Do not leave instances running when you are not using them.
-(You can always check whether you have instances running using 'hadoop-ec2 list' or 'ec2-my-instances'.)

 ### Written Portion
 For the final submission, answer the following questions in a file named ec2experience.txt: